CDN Domains

 circle-info

-If your team performs post-processing on image URLs (for example, rewriting or hashing), you may need to adjust your setup to account for the new CDN domain pattern.
+If your integration performs post-processing on image URLs (for example, rewriting or hashing), you may need to adjust your setup to account for the new CDN domain pattern.

-While we strongly recommend the segmented infrastructure for security and reputation management, we understand that certain technical workflows may require more time to adapt.
-If you need to remain on the legacy CDN domain configuration, you have the option to opt out of this migration.
-Please reach out to our support teamarrow-up-right to discuss your requirements.
+Although we strongly recommend the segmented infrastructure for security and reputation management, we understand that certain technical workflows may be more complex to adapt.
+If you have any questions or encounter any issues with the migration, reach out to our support teamarrow-up-right or contact your assigned CSM for assistance.

 Last updated